tgstation/tgstation-server/README.md

 Create an `appsettings.Production.json` file next to `appsettings.json`.
 This will override the default settings in appsettings.json with your production settings.
 There are a few keys meant to be changed by hosts.
 Modifying any config files while the server is running will trigger a safe restart (Keeps DreamDaemon's running).
 Note these are all case-sensitive:

+- `General:ConfigVersion`: Suppresses warnings about out of date config versions.
+You should change this after updating TGS to one with a new config version.
+The current version can be found on the releases page for your server version (This field did not exist before v4.4.0).

 - `General:MinimumPasswordLength`: Minimum password length requirement for database users

 - `General:ValidInstancePaths`: Array meant to limit the directories in which instances may be created.